-The Jurisdiction Hearing is held within fifteen (15) court days of an order directing detention.
-If the Court did not order detention, the Jurisdiction Hearing begins with 30 calendar days after the filing of the petition.
-The Court decides whether the allegations in the petition are true, based on the Welfare & Institutions Code.
+The jurisdiction hearing is held within 15 court days of an order directing detention.
+If the juvenile court did not order detention, the jurisdiction hearing begins within 30 calendar days after the filing of the petition.
+The juvenile court decides whether the allegations in the petition are true, based on the Welfare & Institutions Code.
 The parents may admit the allegations, plead no contest, or submit the matter on the basis of the reports.
 If they deny the allegations, the hearing will be a considered as contested (i.e. a trial).
-Once a True Finding is made, the child becomes within the jurisdiction of the Juvenile Court.
+Once a true finding is made, the child comes within the jurisdiction of the juvenile court.